ESIC Medical College, Kolkata

-ESI-PGIMSR & ESIC Medical College, Kolkata, also known by its full name Employees State Insurance Post Graduate Institute of Medical Sciences and Research & Employees State Insurance Corporation Medical College, Kolkata, is a MCI recognised medical college established in 2013 under the aegis of the ESI Corporation, a centrally controlled autonomous body.
+Employees State Insurance-Post Graduate Institute of Medical Sciences and Research & Employees State Insurance Corporation Medical College and Hospital, Kolkata, is a NMC recognised medical college established in 2013 under the aegis of the ESI Corporation, an autonomous body, controlled by Government of India.

-This college received permission for 100 seats for this session from the Medical Council of India and is affiliated to the West Bengal University of Health Sciences.
+This college received permission for 100 seats for this session from the National Medical Commission and is affiliated to the West Bengal University of Health Sciences.